christopher-buss/roblox-ts-eslint-config/README.md

 export default style(
 	{
-		// Configures for isentinel's config
+		// Configures for this config
 	},

 	// From the second arguments they are ESLint Flat Configs